puzzlelang/puzzlelang.github.io/README.md

 ## Reusing code

-puzzle scripts can be included into other puzzle scripts for code reusage using `include`
+PUZZLE scripts can be included into other PUZZLE scripts for code reusage using `include`

 ```puzzle
 // local